wesbos/beginner-javascript-notes/notes/Module 1꞉ The Basics.md

 teller.last = null;
 ```

-In this example, cher never had a last name, so she does not have the last property in her object.
+In this example, Cher never had a last name, so she does not have the last property in her object.

 Teller on the other hand, got rid of his last name, so we are explictly setting it to null.

 In the console, if you type `cher.last` you will see the value of undefined returned.
 When you try `teller.last`, the value of null wil be returned.

+---

 ## 11 - Types - Booleans and Equality